-We've documented 5 accessibility features for Road Not Taken in the Difficulty and Visual areas to aid enjoyment of the game for different players.
+We've documented 5 accessibility features for Road Not Taken in the Getting Started and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Road Not Taken is a puzzle adventure game where you help a village from losing its children in the storms.
-It's a low pressure, but complex, puzzle where you head into the forrest to find and free the children by moving items and enemies around.
+It's a low pressure, but complex, puzzle where you head into the forest to find and free the children by moving items and enemies around.
 You fail quite often, but that's part of the process as you steadily gain more abilities and understanding of how to solve each scenario.

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.